FiniteVolumeTransportPhenomena/PyFVTool/docs/README.md

 make html
 ```

+The documentation in HTML will be in `docs/build/html/`

 #### Regenerate RST source files for API documentation from PyFVTool docstrings

 Can perhaps be automated?
 Or only needs to be run once, with further manual editing.